 English language exams for young learners are becoming increasingly important.
 However, finding the right ones for your lower level students is crucial to help keep them motivated, interested, and having fun.

-Pearson Test of English (PTE) Young Learners is designed to do just that.
+Pearson English International Certificate – Young Learners (previously PTE Young Learners) is designed to do just that.
 Spanning four different levels of proficiency, it gives young students a memorable first experience of learning English.

 With a focus on fun, real-life communicative tasks, the exam gives your students the opportunity to put into practice what they’ve learned in the classroom.
 It also gives them a certificate of achievement and lots to be proud of when they pass.